Minsk Entry Requirements

 Prohibited Items

-• Narcotics and psychotropic substances - illegal
+• Narcotics and psychotropic substances, criminal prosecution

 Restricted Items